lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 Yet, you can put all your logic in actions only if you are testing a solution or just playing with Struts.
 You should always have clear boundaries between layers performing different logic.

-Let's define a simple action.
+Let's define a simple action:

 ```xml
 <action name="index"/>